The Castle is open and we are selling tickets online only. Here is some information as to what to expect: –

-- Visitor capacity will be monitored to facilitate physical distancing.
+- Visitor capacity is monitored to facilitate physical distancing.

-- There will be hand sanitiser stations at the entrance and other points within the Castle.
+- There are hand sanitiser stations at the entrance and other points within the Castle.

 - PPE will be worn by our staff.

-- There will be helpful, directional signage on site, please follow this.
+- There is helpful, directional signage on site, please follow this.

 - Please observe two metre physical distancing in line with Scottish Government guidelines.

-- The Castle toilet will be open but please observe the one in – one out rules and the main door should be locked while using the toilet facilities.
-2 cubicles will be available for couples/families.
+- The Castle toilet is open but please observe the one in – one out rules and the main door should be locked while using the toilet facilities.
+2 cubicles are available for couples/families.